macthecadillac/rosters/README.md

 # Configuration

-On windows, the configuration file is located at `%LOCALAPPDATA%\lab-tools.toml`.
+On Windows, the configuration file is located at `%LOCALAPPDATA%\lab-tools.toml`.
 On Unix (such as macOS)/Unix-like (such as Linux) systems with the environmental variable `$XDG_CONFIG_HOME` set, the configuration file is located at `$XDG_CONFIG_HOME/lab-tools.toml`, otherwise it